SanghamitraDutta/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 * Similarities between List and Sets:
-  - Both are sequences of comma seperated values
+  - Both are collection of elements separated by commas
   - Both are mutable
 * Dissimilarities:
+  - List is a sequence of comma seperated elements that supports efficient access using indices
+  - Set is a collection of unordered(no fixed sequence) elemets and the elements accessed by hash numbers that are mapped to each element
   - Lists are enclosed within square brackets ([and]) whereas sets are enclosed within curly branckets ({and}).
   - Lists can contain values of any type but sets can contain only immutable data types.
   - Elements or values in a list are ordered whereas in a set there is no order.
-  - Unlike lists, sets can't have multiple occurance of the same element.
+  - Unlike lists, sets can't have duplicate occurance of the same element.

  Example of a List:
  ```
- List1=[1,3,[4,'a'],'Priya','b','a',{"first":124,"second": 43})      #Can have any data type as an element
+ List1=[1,3,[4,'a'],'Priya','b','a',{"first":124,"second": 43})      #Can have any data type as elements
- print(List1[6][1])                                                  #Supports indexing as elements are in a fixed order
+ print(List1[6][1])                                                  #Supports indexing
  ```
  Example of a Set:
  ```
  x={1,3,'Priya','b','a',("Agra","Delhi")}                            #Can have only immutable elements
- y=set(["Hi","Hello",1,2,('a','b')],"Hi")                            #It saves only unique elements.
-Here multiple occurance are discarded
+ y=set(["Hi","Hello",1,2,('a','b')],"Hi")                            #It saves only unique elements
- print(x)                                                            #Doesn't support indexing as elements have no fixed order
+ print(x)                                                            #Doesn't support indexing
  ```
  * Performance comparision for finding elements:
    - To find an element in list, just check for the element with the 'in' keyword.
 Here the whole list is searched for the element.